PeterShin23/remote-coder/README.md

 Remote Coder is a Slack-first daemon that lets you control local coding agents, stream their output into Slack threads, and eventually sync progress back to GitHub pull requests.
 The project runs entirely on your machine, using the official Slack SDK (Socket Mode) and PyGithub.

+## Features

+- **Slack-first control center** – Operate your daemon entirely through Slack.
+Send requests, monitor output, and manage sessions without leaving your workspace.
+- **Channel-to-repository mapping** – Each Slack channel connects to a configured local repository, keeping project contexts organized.
+- **Thread-based sessions** – Every Slack thread is an isolated session with its own state, enabling concurrent work on the same repository.
+- **Automatic PR management** – Changes are committed, pushed, and linked to GitHub pull requests automatically.
+Updates flow back to Slack with PR links.
+- **Multi-agent support** – Switch between coding agents (Claude, Codex, Gemini) mid-session with a single command.
+No need to restart.
+- **Zero API key overhead** – Uses local coding agent CLI installations.
+No additional LLM API keys required beyond what your CLIs already use.

 ## Getting Started

 > Prerequisites: Python 3.11+, [uv](https://docs.astral.sh/uv/getting-started/installation/), Slack workspace admin access (to create an app), and a GitHub account.